-Jessica Ravineala, MS, OTRL is an occupational therapist and co-owner of The Therapy SPOT.
-Jessica developed an interest in working with children at a very young age.
+Jessica Ravineala, MS, OTRL, is an occupational therapist and owner of The Therapy SPOT.
 She graduated from Grand Valley State University with a Master of Science in Occupational Therapy, after studying psychology, human development, and art at Central Michigan University.
-She has experience treating children with Autism spectrum disorders, children with Sensory Processing Disorders and regulation issues, feeding and oral motor difficulties, visual processing and perceptual issues, as well as other physical and neurological impairments, such as Cerebral Palsy and Down Syndrome.
-She also has experience working with children with anxiety and mood disorders.
-Her continuing education has focused on a variety of areas, including sensory integration, visual development and perceptual skills, the vestibular system, neurodevelopmental treatment (NDT), Therapeutic Listening, Myofascial Release, Visceral Manipulation, Kay Toomey’s SOS Approach to feeding and oral motor feeding techniques, Social Thinking strategies, and DIR/Floortime approach.
+She has experience treating autistic children/young adults, children who have sensory processing and regulation issues, feeding and oral motor difficulties, visual processing and perceptual issues, as well as other physical and neurological impairments.
+She also has experience working with children who struggle with anxiety and mood disorders.
+Her continuing education has focused on a variety of areas, including visual development and perceptual skills, the vestibular system, neurodevelopmental treatment (NDT), Therapeutic Listening, Myofascial Release, Visceral Manipulation, feeding & oral motor, Social Thinking strategies, DIR/Floortime, the Collaborative Proactive Solutions model (CPS) and responsive parenting.
+She is passionate about following a child’s interests and learning neurodivergent affirming approaches.
 Her favorite part about working with kids is being able to affect the entire family’s ability to function by helping children overcome their challenges and realize their potential.
-When she’s not working, Jessica’s hobbies include painting, traveling, and spending time outdoors.
+When she’s not working, Jessica’s hobbies include traveling and spending time with her family.

-Jaimie Durden, MS, OTRL, is an occupational therapist, who joined the Therapy Spot team in March 2019 after moving from Illinois.
-She graduated from Grand Valley State University with a Master of Science in Occupational Therapy, after receiving her Bachelor of Arts in Psychology and a minor in Spanish from the university.
-Jaimie has experience working with older adults and children, but has a passion for working in the pediatric setting.
-Most recently Jaimie has experience in an outpatient pediatric clinic in Illinois.
-She has treated children from birth-27 years old with various diagnoses, such as Autism spectrum disorders, sensory processing dysfunction, Cerebral Palsy, Down Syndrome, Muscular Dystrophy, feeding difficulties, and fine motor delay.
+Jaimie Durden, MS, OTRL, is an occupational therapist, who joined the Therapy Spot team in March 2019.
+She graduated from Grand Valley State University with a Master of Science in Occupational Therapy, after psychology and Spanish from the university.
+Jaimie has experience treating children and young adults with various diagnoses, such as autism spectrum disorders, sensory processing dysfunction, feeding difficulties, fine motor delay, anxiety, and mood disorders.
+Her continuing education includes DIR/Floortime, Social Thinking Curriculum, and Trauma and Feeding.
 Jaimie loves working with children and collaborating with their families to create the just right challenge in order to promote growth and success in their environment.

 Andrea House, MA, CCC-SLP completed her education at Western Michigan University and has been working as a Speech-Language Pathologist with the pediatric population for over 15 years in both individual and group sessions, including collaborative groups, social skills groups, and teaching a speech and language based preschool.
 She has received specialized training in the DIR/Floortime approach for working with individuals with Autism Spectrum Disorders.
 She also has experience in addressing sensory processing needs during therapy, using visual supports, treating Childhood Apraxia of Speech, and the SOS Feeding Approach.
 She truly enjoys working with children and helping their families find successful tools and activities to use at home.
 When not at work, Andrea enjoys spending time with her husband and two young boys.